MayankSingamreddy/MayankSingamreddy/README.md

 # Mayank Singamreddy

-Currently a SWE at Apple.
+Previously a SWE at Apple.
 I work on projects that excite me.

 Born to make repo public, forced to commit privately :(